sommerlukas/toy-tensor-language/README.md

 There are currently no binary packages available for the compiler, so you will have to build it from source, following these instructions.

+ANTLR uses Java, so you will need to install a Java runtime.
+This can be done through the OS package manager, e.g., `apt install openjdk-21-jre-headless`.
+ANTLR also needs the Universal Unique ID (UUID) library headers.
+On Ubuntu, these can be installed via `apt install uuid-dev`.

-First, choose a directory where you want the build to live and export it as `BASE_DIR`, e.g.:
+As first step of the build process, choose a directory where you want the build to live and export it as `BASE_DIR`, e.g.:

 ```sh
 export BASE_DIR=/tmp/ttlc